LCarretero/Kafeberus/README.md

 # Kafeberus

 This is a Java Maven project for a restaurant management system.
+[Diagram](#diagram) of the project

 ## Getting Started